The symptoms of attention deficit hyperactivity disorder (ADHD) can be categorised into two sets of behavioural problems.

 - having difficulty organising tasks

-The main symptoms of hyperactivity are:
+The main signs of hyperactivity and impulsiveness are:

 - being unable to sit still, especially in calm or quiet surroundings